mist64/cbmbus_doc/Commodore Peripheral Bus.md

 * **Part 8: CBDOS [C65; 1991]**
 The unreleased C65 added CBDOS ("computer-based DOS") by integrating one or more drive controllers into the computer.
 There are no layers 1 and 2, and layer 3 sits directly on top of function calls that call into the DOS code running on the same CPU.

-[^1]: The speeds have been measured by repeatedly reading the status channel of a disk drive: IEEE-488, Serial and JiffyDOS on a 1 MHz C64 and Fast Serial on a C128, which executes all (Fast) Serial code in 1 MHz mode.
-TCBM was measured on a Plus/4, which runs about 75% faster than a C64, and transfer speed would scale linearly with the computer's CPU speed up to 2 MHz.
-Clocked at 1 MHz, a Plus/4 would reach about 1.3 KB/sec.
-This is the code: a9 00 20 bd ff a9 01 a2 08 a0 0f 20 ba ff 20 c0 ff a9 08 20 b4 ff a9 6f 20 96 ff a2 00 20 a5 ff 9d 00 04 e8 d0 f7 60
+[^1]: The speeds have been measured by repeatedly reading the status channel of a disk drive.
+IEEE-488, Serial and JiffyDOS were measured on a 1 MHz C64 and Fast Serial on a C128, which executes all (Fast) Serial code in 1 MHz mode.
+TCBM was measured on a 1.77 MHz Plus/4 with the screen on, which makes the effective CPU speed similar to the C64.
+This is the code: a9 00 20 bd ff a9 01 a2 08 a0 0f 20 ba ff 20 c0 ff a9 08 20 b4 ff a9 6f 20 96 ff a2 00 20 a5 ff 9d 00 04 e8 d0 f7 60.
+Both Fast Serial and JiffyDOS can reach higher speeds in the special case of loading files using custom protocols.
+Controller code size was measured on CBM2 for IEEE-488, on C64 for Serial and JiffyDOS, and on C128 for Fast Serial.
+Code sizes are approximate and do not include the LOAD and SAVE code.

 <!---